 Student Ministry today looks much different than it did even a few years ago.
-In this video, Mary Margaret West explains how the foundations are the same, but the landscape has changed.
+In this video, author and girls’ ministry specialist, Mary Margaret West, explains how the foundations are the same, but the landscape has changed.

 The entire video is above, and the complete transcript is below.

 If you’ve taken any time to look at your local church recently, you’ll realize that student ministry looks a lot different than it did when a lot of us were teenagers.